Dell-Networking/ansible-dellos-docs/source/roles.rst

 VXLAN role
 ----------

-The `dellos_vxlan <https://galaxy.ansible.com/Dell-Networking/dellos_vxlan/>`_ role facilitates the configuration of  virtual extensible LAN (VXLAN)   attributes.
-It supports the configuration of Virtual Networks, Ethernet Virtual Private Network (evpn) and Network Virtualization Edge (nve).
+The `dellos-vxlan <https://galaxy.ansible.com/Dell-Networking/ansible_role_dellos_vxlan/>`_ role facilitates the configuration of  virtual extensible LAN (VXLAN)   attributes.
+It supports the configuration of virtual networks, Ethernet virtual private network (EVPN), and network virtualization edge (NVE).

 Abstracted for ``OS10``

 BFD role
 --------

-The `dellos_bfd <https://galaxy.ansible.com/Dell-Networking/dellos_bfd/>`_ This role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
-It specifically enables configuration of bfd interval , min_rx, multiplier and role.
+The `dellos-bfd <https://galaxy.ansible.com/Dell-Networking/ansible_role_dellos_bfd/>`_ This role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
+It specifically enables configuration of BFD interval , min_rx, multiplier, and role.

 Abstracted for ``OS10``

 TEMPLATE role
 -------------

-The `dellos_template <https://galaxy.ansible.com/Dell-Networking/dellos_template/>`_ This role facilitates the TEXTFSM parsing engine.
+The `dellos-template <https://github.com/Dell-Networking/ansible-role-dellos-template/>`_ This role facilitates the TEXTFSM parsing engine.
 TextFSM is a template based state machine .
 It takes the raw string input from the CLI of network devices  dellos10 , run them through a TEXTFSM template and return structured text in the form of a Python dictionary.

 Abstracted for ``OS10``

 UPLINK role
 -----------

-The `dellos_uplink <https://galaxy.ansible.com/Dell-Networking/dellos_uplink/>`_ This role facilitates the configuration of uplink attributes, and is abstracted for dellos10.
+The `dellos-uplink <https://galaxy.ansible.com/Dell-Networking/ansible_role_dellos_uplink/>`_ This role facilitates the configuration of uplink attributes, and is abstracted for dellos10.
 It specifically enables configuration of  association between upstream and downstream interfaces known as uplink-state group.

 Abstracted for ``OS10``

 Fabric-Summary role
 -------------------

 The `dellos_fabric_summary <https://galaxy.ansible.com/Dell-Networking/dellos_fabric_summary/>`_ This role facilitates to get show system information of all the switches in the fabric.

-Abstractied for ``OS10``
+Abstracted for ``OS10``

 Network-Validation role
 -----------------------

 The `dellos_network_validation <https://galaxy.ansible.com/Dell-Networking/dellos_network_validation/>`_ This role facilitates to verify the Networks.
-It validates networking features of wiring connection, bgp neighbors, MTU between neighbors and VLT pair.
+It validates networking features of wiring connection, BGP neighbors, MTU between neighbors and VLT pair.

-Abstractied for ``OS10``
+Abstracted for ``OS10``